openjs-foundation/cross-project-council/project-resources/REQUESTING_GITHUB_RESOURCES.md

 2. Create and submit a PR using the template for CPC approval
 4. If approved the CPC will discuss with OpenJS staff in the next CPC meeting
 5. Once fully approved, you will need to add OpenJS staff as a billing manager on your project
+    - Billing Managers have only access to Billing Settings on your GitHub organisation
 6. OpenJS will add a credit card and implement spending limits consistent with the request

 The Pull Request template below should be completed with a Pull Request containing an addition to the `GITHUB_REQUESTS/{CurrentYear}.md` spreadsheet from this repository, filling the required information.